zeoseven/minmini/docs/src/en/docs/start/index.md

-## 输出
+## Output

-没有其它命令，也没有其它参数，如果没有 minmini.config.json 或为空时，默认情况下 minmini 会开始压缩 `src/` 目录下的所有文件，并输出到 `minOutput/` 目录下。
+There are no other commands, no other parameters, if there is no minmini.config.json or if it is empty, by default minmini will start compressing all files in the `src/` directory and output them to the `minOutput/` directory.

 ::: code-group